 Effectiveness of PEMF therapy for glaucoma and optic nerve disorders

-A more recent study5 found regression in symptoms and improvement of vision with glaucoma and another found it comparatively more effective than conventional approaches that use tablets for vasoactive effects.
+A more recent study5 found regression in symptoms and improvement of vision with glaucoma and another study found it comparatively more effective than conventional approaches that use tablets for vasoactive effects.

 PEMF therapy for eyes allows gentle regeneration and provides preventive effects at low amplitudes over long-term, while higher intensities would provide faster acting results.
+Due to the dual effects, mental wellness and performance enhancement, it can relieve stress on the eyes, in addition to destressing and detoxifying the entire body.

 Electrical stimulation or PEMF therapy for Prevention or Reversal of Eye problems?